anoma/nspec/overrides/templates/guarded-action-template.md

 	The time stamping server has a build in rate limit.
 	Time stamping requests are only served
-	if the mean time between received requests is within bounds that have been fixed at creation.
+	if the mean time between received requests is within bounds that have been fixed at creation, which is not present in V2.

 !!! note